 The development of the “Information Age” has greatly increased the importance of intellectual property in the Boulder/Denver area, across Colorado and the United States, and around the world.
 In some instances an organization’s intellectual property may be its most valuable asset.
-As intellectual property lawyers counseling clients on trademark and other intellectual property law matters we strive to teach clients how to protect their intellectual property, but also work to educate clients so they do not inadvertently infringe on the intellectual property rights of others.
+An intellectual property lawyer counsels clients on trademark and other intellectual property law matters.
+Mark Cohen strives to teach clients how to protect their intellectual property, but also works to educate clients so they do not inadvertently infringe on the intellectual property rights of others.

-We advise clients on a wide variety of intellectual property issues.
-Serving clients in the high-tech Boulder area, our Boulder trademark lawyers routinely conduct trademark searches and apply for and obtain copyright and trademark protection for clients, but we also counsel clients concerning lesser-known concepts such as trade secrets, trade names, trade dress, trade values and goodwill.
-We help clients protect their intellectual property through the use of appropriate employment agreements, non-disclosure (confidentiality) agreements, and covenants not to compete.
-When a client wishes to license one or more of its rights to a third party, we can prepare trademark and copyright licensing agreements, technology licenses, software licenses, and franchising agreements.
+Mark advises clients on a wide variety of intellectual property issues.
+For high-tech clients in the Boulder area, Mark has conducted trademark searches, applied for, and obtained copyright and trademark protection.
+He also counsel clients concerning lesser-known concepts such as trade secrets, trade names, trade dress, trade values and goodwill.
+He helps clients protect their intellectual property through the use of appropriate employment agreements, non-disclosure (confidentiality) agreements, and covenants not to compete.
+When a client wishes to license one or more of its rights to a third party, Mark can prepare trademark and copyright licensing agreements, technology licenses, software licenses, and franchising agreements.

-Our Boulder intellectual property lawyers strive to help clients avoid intellectual property disputes, but we are capable litigators.
-In 2012, Mark won a 4.2 million dollar award in a case filed on behalf of a Fort Collins software company that included claims for breach of contract and interference with contract; that judgment included nearly two million dollars in punitive damages.
+Intellectual property lawyers strive to help clients avoid intellectual property disputes, and Mark Cohen is an expert litigator.
+In 2012, he won a $4.2M award in a case filed on behalf of a Fort Collins software company that included claims for breach of contract and interference with contract; that judgment included nearly $2M in punitive damages.
 Read Story

-Our firm also represents clients in trademark opposition and cancellation actions before the U.S. Trademark Trial and Appeal Board (TTAB).
-Working with local counsel when necessary, we also represent clients in copyright, trademark, and related litigation in state and federal courts.
+Mark Cohen has also represented clients in trademark opposition and cancellation actions before the U.S. Trademark Trial and Appeal Board (TTAB).
+Working with local counsel when necessary, he also represent clients in copyright, trademark, and related litigation in state and federal courts.
 Such litigation often includes claims for trademark or copyright infringement, misappropriation, breach of contract, interference with contract, and unjust enrichment.

-Though our firm has a strong intellectual property law practice, we do not limit our practice to that area of law.
+Although Mark has a strong intellectual property law practice, his practice is not limited to that area of law.
 An organization’s intellectual property is seldom its only concern; it is one part of a larger picture.
-Generally, an organization is well-served when its lawyers see the interelationship between intellectual property issues and its other legal concerns.
-Because we are business lawyers and litigators, as well as intellectual property lawyers, and because we practice preventive law, we offer our business and organizational clients the opportunity to establish a relationship with one law firm that can serve most or all of their legal needs.
+Generally, an organization is well-served when its lawyers see the interrelationship between intellectual property issues and its other legal concerns.
+Because Mark is a business lawyer and litigator, as well as an intellectual property lawyer, and because he practices preventive law, his clients have the opportunity to establish a relationship with an experienced lawyer who can serve most or all of their legal needs.